jannelliv/flinkMonitor/tools/README.txt

     -i <index rate>
             The number of indexes (time-points) per second.

+    -t <timestamp>
+            The initial timestamp used for the first events.

     -x <violation ratio>
             The frequency of violations, relative to the total number of events.